Matt Vickers: In opposition: 2nd term (2024– )

 In the 2024 general election, he was elected for Stockton West as the only Conservative MP in North East England.

 In August 2024, Vickers resigned as deputy chairman of the Conservative party in order to back Robert Jenrick in the 2024 Conservative Party leadership election.
 Vickers backed Rishi Sunak in the previous two Conservative leadership elections in 2022.

 Following the 2024 Conservative Party leadership election, Vickers was appointed as Shadow Minister of State for Crime, Policing and Fire.
 In April 2025, Vickers gained the additional role of Shadow Minister of State for Illegal Immigration.
 In Kemi Badenoch's 2025 British shadow cabinet reshuffle, Vickers was promoted to the role of Deputy Chairman of the Conservative Party, whilst retaining his previous shadow ministerial responsibilities.
-Vickers addressed the 2025 Conservative Party Conference prior to Leader Kemi Badenoch's speech, praising Councillors and activists for their work, whilst highlighting key Conservative policy announcements from the Conference.

-In January 2025, Vickers was criticised in the House of Commons by Stockton North MP Chris McDonald for using social media to link local councillors to paedophiles, after they voted for a targeted inquiry into grooming gangs, rather than a national inquiry proposed by Conservative councillors.
+In January 2025, Vickers made a post on Facebook listing the Stockon Labour councillors who voted against a Conservative motion about grooming gangs.
+The Stockton Conservate Party then put out a series of paid Facebook adverts with the same names.
+Councillors then reported receiving online and verbal abuse and one person reported people hammering at the door of their home.
+Stockton North MP Chris McDonald criticised Vickers for his post in the House of Commons, while Redcar MP Anna Turley lodged a parliamentary complaint claiming that Vickers had endangered his constituents.

+In June 2026, Vickers faced criticism following an appearance on TalkTV's Jeremy Kyle Show, during which he was reported to have laughed during a discussion of arson attacks targeting properties linked to Prime Minister Keir Starmer.
+During the segment, presenter Jeremy Kyle referenced conspiracy claims about the attacks and made remarks described by critics as homophobic; Vickers was accused of failing to challenge the comments and appearing to laugh along.
+The exchange prompted condemnation from political opponents, including Deputy Prime Minister David Lammy, who said Vickers had been "laughing and joking about the arson attack" and had "laughed along to demeaning, homophobic remarks".
+Labour Party figures subsequently called for Vickers to resign or be dismissed from his role as Deputy Chairman of the Conservative Party, with party chair Anna Turley stating that he was "not fit to be an MP" and urging Conservative leader Kemi Badenoch to sack him.
+Conservative representatives defended Vickers, stating that his reaction during the interview had been an attempt to remain polite to the host rather than an endorsement of the comments.